 b.
-The "Silver " period (1100- 1350)
+The "Silver" Period (1250 to 1400)

-The 13th century saw a boom in minerals trade as mines opened and expanded in hinterland (Srebrenica, Novo Brdo, Rudnik).
-The main item was silver, but other minerals (gold, lead, iron, etc.) also played a role, 19 as did salt exports.
-The details of this period are the focus of the many works of Stuard (1980, 1997).
-Ragusa quickly became a principal conduit meeting the high demand for silver in Europe ;Stipetic (00,p.26) states Balkan silver production about 1400 was almost one-third of European totals, and of this almost one half(i.e about 16% of European total) was exported through Ragusa.
-He also contends that required sales to the Ragusa mint provided the basis for a considerable amount of seigniorage.profits for the state treasury.The silver from hinterland was brought by caravans to Ragusa and then shipped for sale to Italian city states, Florence, Venice, Genova etc. The return voyages would bring textiles, luxury clothing for Balkan nobles, , jewelry, glass, and other manufactures.
-This is most comprehensively analysed by Stuard (art. on silver)However, the earlier Balkan trade in raw materials continued, though minerals proved much more profitable., provided a big boost to Ragusa economy., including the local development of silver and gold smithing.
+From the second half of the 13th century mineral exploitation in the Balkans provided the Ragusans with huge new economic opportunities, as they became the major investors and intermediaries in newly re-opened Roman mines such as that of Brskovo in Serbia.18 King Uroš I of Serbia played a major role by bringing in Saxon (German, Austrian) miners to do this, but Ragusan merchants' fame by this time led him and other leaders to realize that the exploitation and sale of minerals to Europe was best done by Ragusan investors and intermediaries The big boom came in the 14th-15th centuries as more and more mines re-opened and expanded in the hinterland (Srebrenica, Novo Brdo, Rudnik).
+The main item was silver, but other minerals (gold, lead, iron, etc.) also played a role,19 as did salt exports.
+The details of this period are the focus of the many works of Stuard (1975-76, 1981, 1992.
+Ragusa quickly became a principal conduit meeting the high demand for silver in Europe; Stipetić (2000, p.
+26) states that Balkan silver production about 1400 was almost one-third of the European total, and of this almost one half (i.e. about 16% of the European total) was exported through Ragusa.
+He also contends that the required sales to the Ragusa mint provided the basis for a considerable amount of seigniorage profits for the state treasury.
+The silver from the hinterland was brought by caravans to Ragusa and then shipped for sale to Italian city states, Florence, Venice, Genova and so on.
+The return voyages would bring textiles, luxury clothing for Balkan nobles, jewelry, glass, and other manufactures.
+This is most comprehensively analyzed by Stuard (1975-76).
+It is significant that the earlier Balkan trade in raw materials continued, though silver and other minerals proved much more profitable, providing a big boost to the Ragusan economy, including the local development of silver and goldsmithing.